-Are you planning on renting a car for a road trip and heading north to the cottage for a few days?
+Are you planning on renting a car for a road trip to head up north to the cottage for a few days?
 Have you given thought to the auto insurance coverage you will need for that rental car?

-Your home or tenant insurance will cover your property in the car like your luggage and other possessions but the car itself is a different story.
+Your home or tenant insurance will cover property in the car, such as your luggage and other possessions.
+However, the car itself is a different story.
 And purchasing a car rental company’s insurance policy can be expensive.

 Vehicle rental companies typically offer four types of auto insurance:

-- A collision damage waiver (CDW) to protect you from paying for any damages to the rental car or it if it is stolen, which may cost as much as $40 per day
+- A collision damage waiver (CDW) to protect you from paying for any damage to the rental car or if it is stolen, which may cost as much as $40 per day

 - Supplemental liability insurance protects you and any other authorized driver against third-party injury, death, and property damage claims.
 It may cost up to $10 per day

 - Personal accident insurance covers you and your passengers for any medical expenses resulting from a car accident, and may cost up to $9 per day